Johannestegner/node-continual/README.md

 ## Usage
-Continual needs to be intiailized in the directory where its supposed to run.
+Continual needs to be initialized in the directory where its supposed to run.
-You could of course run jobs from anywhere, and let them do whatever they want, its not jailed in the folder where its inited.
+You could of course run jobs from anywhere, and let them do whatever they want, its not jailed in the folder where its initialized.
 Initialization is easy, just point your terminal to the directory where you want it to run and type:

 ```